The KLF’s second #1 single after Doctorin’ The Tardis. Featuring rap vocals by Ricardo Lyte.

 |7″WL Promo Single / Jan 1991|

-The Radio Freedom Edit is the same at the Live At The S.S.L – Radio version with the alleged machine-gun sounds cut, starting with the very first bass drum and P.P.
+The Radio Freedom Edit is similar to the Live At The S.S.L – Radio version with the alleged machine-gun sounds cut, starting with the very first bass drum and P.P.
 Arnold’s “KLF, u-hu uhu…” instead.